What is Brachycephaly?

-Pressure during sleep: Babies are born with a soft, pliable skull which continues to develop during infancy.
+Pressure during sleep: babies are born with a soft, pliable skull which tends to develop during infancy.
 A flattening of the skull can occur if your baby has a tendency to sleep in one position each night, therefore applying pressure to the same area of their head.
-As the flattened area develops, your baby may become accustomed to that particular position, enhancing the flattening further, or their head may naturally roll into that position.
+As the flattened area develops, your baby may then become even more accustomed to that particular position, enhancing the flattening further.
+Or, their head may naturally roll into that position.

-Large head size: Some babies just have larger head sizes than others and the muscles of a very young baby simply are not able to move the head away from a flattened position.
+Large head size: some babies simply have larger head sizes than others and the muscles of a very young baby are not able to move the head away from a flattened position.

-Hdyramniosis (low amniotic fluid level).
-When the mother’s amniotic sac doesn’t contain enough fluid there is also less cushioning in the womb or if there are multiples (such as twins) causing ‘crowding’ within the uterus, the prenatal environment may place excess pressure on the baby’s skull and result in a brachycephalic head shape.
+Hydramniosis (low amniotic fluid level): when the mother’s amniotic sac doesn’t contain enough fluid, there is also less cushioning in the womb.
+Additionally, if there are multiple babies in the womb, such as twins, this causes ‘crowding’ in the uterus.
+This prenatal environment may place excess pressure on the baby’s skull and result in a brachycephalic head shape.

-Alternate Positions: When you feed or carry your baby try to alternate the side you do so and where convenient, introduce a sling instead of a car seat or pram to help keep your baby as mobile as possible.
+When you feed or carry your baby, try to alternate the side you do so, and, where convenient, introduce a sling instead of a car seat or pram to help keep your baby as mobile as possible.

-If you are concerned about your baby’s head shape and want more information and a professional diagnosis, call 0330 100 1800.
-Or fill in our contact form to book a free appointment at your nearest clinic and we’ll advise you on the best possible course of action to take for you and your baby.
+If you suspect that your little one has brachycephaly and would like to find out more information and get a professional diagnosis, call 0330 100 1800.
+Our friendly and professional clinicians will advise you on the best possible course of action to take for you and your baby.